-- 1. The open / closed status light is green, and the user status display's amber LED is illuminated [Fig. 13].

-- 2. Present the card to the turnstile by placing it in the center of the card read area shown in [Fig. 13].
+- 1. The open / closed status light is green, and the user status display's yellow card icon is illuminated [Fig. 15]. - 2.
+Present the card to the turnstile by placing it in the center of the card read area shown in [Fig. 15].
 Card read range varies from reader to reader.
 A best practice is to physically touch the card to the card read area.
 Avoid sliding the card on the card read area, as this does not improve readability.

-- 3. Upon card validation:

-- Authorized Entry chime sounds.

-- Green arrow icon illuminates on the user status display.

-- Barriers move to the open position.

-- 4. Promptly walk through the turnstile.